 - Revenue from new membership drives, especially those that engage existing members to increase new members

-- Donation campaigns made above membership fees, traditional annual giving, or annual Board dues
+- Donation campaigns made above membership fees, traditional annual giving, or annual Board dues that involve a new approach

 - Revenue that is generated by new crowdfunding, social media, or website strategies